kevin-chalmers/set08103/lectures/lecture01/README.md

 Before starting the module, I want to create a suitable learning environment for everyone in the module.
 I will do this from four resources:

-1. Toyato Improvement Kata.
+1. Toyota Improvement Kata.
 2. Ideas from the book *A Mind for Numbers*.
 3. An industry perspective - *Meeting Norms at Skyscanner*.
-4. Ideas from Lean and Continous Improvement.
+4. Ideas from Lean and Continuous Improvement.

 ### Toyota Improvement Kata